 Stefanie Posavec² is a designer, artist and author.
 She describes data as her “favoured creative material”, and uses it to relate hands-on approaches to abstract information.
 Her practice takes in book design, information design, data visualisation and commissioned artworks using data.

 Stefanie’s project Dear Data, a collaboration with Giorgia Lupi³, is an example of how data can be used as a material, and as a visual language that describes everyday information–from how often you laugh, to the contents of your wardrobe or bookshelf.

 Stefanie will be introduced by Rebecca Wright⁴.

-Mensah’s practice explores how we can wield Graphic Design to create the most impact in our world.
-In his lecture, he will explore the power of young creators, posing the the question: how can we as creatives fulfil our deeper purpose in life through the foundation of Graphic Communication?
+Samuel Mensah’s² practice explores how we can wield graphic design to create the most impact in our world.
+In his lecture, he will explore the power of young creators, posing the the question: How can we as creatives fulfil our deeper purpose in life through the field of graphic communication design?

 For our final event of the year, we will use the everyday medium of badges to collate and relate keywords and ideas raised throughout the series⁴.

 Communication designer Cally Gatehouse will be running a drop-in badge-making workshop from 10am–5pm on Monday April 20th and Tuesday April 21st, in F201.